 North Central Region

-IIE's North Central Region currently has 1,300 active IIE members who reside in the states of Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
+IISE's North Central Region currently has 1,300 active IISE members who reside in the states of Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
 Roughly 1,000 are local professional or student chapter members, with an additional 300 members in the region that do not belong to a local chapter.
 Our region consists of 17 student chapters and eight professional chapters.

 Mission Statement: To provide leadership in developing and representing the industrial engineering profession and in enhancing the capabilities of those who are involved in or manage the application, education, training, research or development of industrial engineering.